learnwithaji/prompt-engineering/README.md

 [Prompt Engineering Tutorial 6 - Understanding Context Windows & Tokens: ](https://youtu.be/bBH8sQd_mfs)

+The sample code I used in the videos is available in this GitHub repository.
+Please look in the folders.

 I’d love your feedback and questions.
 Thanks for watching!